QUICK CONTACT FORM

 After Cataract Surgery

-Avoid rubbing or pressing on your eye.
+You will need to avoid rubbing or pressing on your eye.
 It's normal to feel itching and mild discomfort for a couple of days after surgery.
-Clean your eyelids with tissue or cotton balls to remove any crusty discharge.
-You may wear an eye patch or protective shield the day of surgery.
-Your doctor may prescribe medications to prevent infection and control eye pressure.
+You may use soft tissue or cotton balls to gently clean your eyelids.
+Your doctor will prescribe medications to prevent infection and control eye pressure.
 After a couple of days, all discomfort should disappear.
 Often, complete healing occurs within eight weeks.

 Dr. Robert Weinstock ushers in new technology that optimizes OR efficiency through a greater field of surgical view using a stereoscopic high-definition visualization system.
 Click here to learn more.